 Stormwater management for small-scale developments

-The InSite Water online tool for small-scale developments has been developed to assesses the performance of a range of water sensitive urban design (WSUD) elements of a development against the nominated design criteria (SA WSUD Policy and agreed Council requirements), to:
+The InSite Water online tool for small-scale developments has been developed to assesses the performance of a range of water sensitive urban design (WSUD) elements of a development against the criteria in the Planning and Design Code and typical Council engineering requirements to:

 - increase the efficiency of development application and approval processes, and